Galatasaray's Mustafa Cengiz labels Mostafa Mohamed red card 'a cause of embarrassment' | Goal.com

 Galatasaray's Mustafa Cengiz labels Mostafa Mohamed red card 'a cause of embarrassment'

-Mostafa Mohamed was shown his first career red card as Galatasaray suffered a 2-1 defeat against Ankaragucu in a Turkish Super Lig encounter on Wednesday.
+Mostafa Mohamed was shown a red card as Galatasaray suffered a 2-1 defeat against Ankaragucu in a Turkish Super Lig encounter on Wednesday.

 The 23-year-old was given a straight red card in the 57th minute and Kerem Akturkoglu's stoppage-time goal could not stop Fatih Terim's men from conceding their first league loss since January 17 (2-0 defeat vs. Besiktas).